 - Undergraduates cannot work more than 40 hours total per week, across their combined university jobs.

-- If your student lists more than 80 hours in a two week pay period, do not approve the timesheet.
+- If the student lists more than 80 hours in a two week pay period for URAP, the faculty member should not approve the timesheet.
 Contact the student, and have them make the necessary adjustments.